vrnjoshi/vrnjoshi/CURRENT.md

 Working on:
 - Oauth 2/OIDC testing at work
-- Developing a Christmas Winter Card for my friends
+- Teaching my friend vibe coding essentials by developing a Christmas Winter Card web page for them 😊